UHaul Sucks

 Shoen

 family.
-The Shoen's are completely
+The Shoen's are

 dysfunctional, as is the entire U-Haul organization.